Raphire/Win11Debloat/README.md

     * Can be removed in custom mode or by running the script with the '-RemoveGamingApps' parameter.
     ** Can be removed in custom mode or by running the script with the '-RemoveCommApps' parameter.
     *** Can be removed in custom mode or by running the script with the '-RemoveW11Outlook' parameter.
+    **** Can be removed in custom mode or by running the script with the '-RemoveDevApps' parameter.
   </blockquote>
 </details>